 RICCI, the ‘curly’ ones (SEA URCHINS)

-Ricci, they all called and in Italian and this means the ‘curly’ ones.
-Spiny, perhaps, rather than curly.
+Sea Urchins are called Ricci in Italian and this means the ‘curly’ ones – are spiny, perhaps, rather than curly.

 At first sight, before they are sliced in half to be displayed or eaten, sea urchins or ricci (in Italian) look most like small explosive mines, covered as they are in dark glossy spikes.